A New Face for an Old Enemy: Post-Polio Syndrome

 However, staying active is still important.
 Strengthening exercises that do not cause fatigue and excessive stress on joints may be helpful.

 Physiotherapy (ice applications, heat, and ultrasound) may reduce joint and muscle pain.
-Acetaminophen and other nonsteroidal anti-inflammatory drugs (NSAIDs) help reduce muscle and joint pain.
+Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) help reduce muscle and joint pain.
 There are also other drugs that doctors are studying.

 Breathing and Swallowing

-Patients with breathing and/or swallowing difficulties may find respiratory treatments, diet modification, and instruction in swallowing techniques to be useful.
+People with breathing and/or swallowing difficulties may find respiratory treatments, diet modification, and instruction in swallowing techniques to be useful.

 How Do You Know if You Have PPS?